> FAQS

 When did you start writing?

 I started writing songs at the age of 15 and I played in all kinds of bands for many years.
-But I didn’t start writing and publishing poems until the age of 37 - over ten years ago.
-I write guitar music even now, which I play as part of my poetry performances in schools.
-And I still get a thrill every time each poem is published.
-The biggest thrill was in 2002 when I got my first book of poems, Cars Stars Electric Guitars published - with a little help from the awesome Jacqueline Wilson.
+But I didn’t start writing and publishing poems until the age of 37.
+I write instrumental music even now, which I often play as part of my poetry assemblies and workshops in schools.
+And I still get a thrill every time a poem or book is published.
+My first big thrill as a writer was in 2002 when I got my first book of poems, Cars Stars Electric Guitars published – with a little help from the awesome Jacqueline Wilson.
 You might have heard of her!
+I'd been wanting to write a picture book for many, many years, and now I have a whole series of them - gorgeous non-fiction verse picture books published by the incredibly creative Little Tiger Press.

 Why did you decide to become a poet?